 On a Saturday morning, the smell of boerewors permeates the air around all the shopping centres, as pop-up caravans sell boerewors rolls to hungry shoppers.
 And no self-respeting church bazaar or school fete would be compete without the obligatory boerewors stand.

-Boerewors is the South African equivalent of the American Corn Dog, or the German Wurst, or the English Banger.
+Boerewors sausage is the South African equivalent of the American Hot Dog, or the German Wurst, or the English Banger.
 This boerewors patty recipe I am sharing today has all the great taste of boerewors, but none of the effort of making sausages.

 How to cook boerewors